-Vegetable trays are very popular at family parties, graduation parties, anniversary parties, baby showers, weddings, tailgates and basically any big party.
+Having a Veggie Tray at any big event like family parties, graduation parties, anniversary parties, baby showers, weddings, and tailgates is very popular!

 Easy Vegetable Tray Ideas

-I love when vegetable trays are available because I can get my kids to eat plain vegetables that they may not want to eat in other cooked dishes.
+I love when veggie trays or boards are available because I can get my kids to eat plain vegetables that they may not want to eat in other cooked dishes.

 Tips for Making Vegetable Trays